One small step: Wording

 Armstrong prepared his famous epigram on his own.
 In a post-flight press conference, he said that he chose the words "just prior to leaving the LM".
 In a 1983 interview in Esquire magazine, he explained to George Plimpton: "I always knew there was a good chance of being able to return to Earth, but I thought the chances of a successful touch down on the moon surface were about even money—fifty–fifty ...
 Most people don't realize how difficult the mission was.
 So it didn't seem to me there was much point in thinking of something to say if we'd have to abort landing."

 In 2012, his brother Dean Armstrong said that Neil showed him a draft of the line months before the launch.
 Historian Andrew Chaikin, who interviewed Armstrong in 1988 for his book A Man on the Moon, disputed that Armstrong claimed to have conceived the line during the mission.

 People have speculated that the line was inspired by The Hobbit by J. R. R. Tolkien, in which Bilbo Baggins's jump over Gollum is described as "not a great leap for a man, but a leap in the dark".
-After leaving NASA in 1971 and moved to a farm in Lebanon, Ohio, Armstrong named the farm "Rivendell", a valley in Tolkien's works.
-In the 1990s Armstrong also had email address related to Tolkien.
-Armstrong however has said that it was only after Apollo 11 that he read the works of Tolkien.
+After leaving NASA in 1971 and moving to a farm in Lebanon, Ohio, Armstrong named the farm "Rivendell", a valley in Tolkien's works.
+In the 1990s Armstrong also had an email address related to Tolkien.
+Armstrong however said that it was only after Apollo 11 that he read the works of Tolkien.
 People have also speculated that the idea for the quote may have come from an April 19, 1969, memo by Willis Shapley in which he wrote "the first lunar landing as an historic step forward for all mankind".
-Armstrong said however that did not remember reading the memo.
+Armstrong said that he did not remember reading the memo.